digininja/burp_collab_scripts/README.md

 Now is the time to test things.

-Let's start by checking the script works, you can do this by running the following:
+Let's start by checking the script works, you can do this by running the following from the `/etc/letsencrypt` directory:

 ```
 CERTBOT_VALIDATION=123 ./acme-collab.py